Double-layered vacuum bubbles and cosmological phase transitions: Mechanism for the formation of double-layered bubbles

-Unlike approaches that model flyover vacuum decay using initial field fluctuations, we follow the prescription of Ref.~\cite{Blanco-Pillado:2019xny, Wang:2019hjx}, which instead introduces fluctuations in the velocity of the field while keeping the field itself at the local metastable vacuum value.
+Unlike approaches that model flyover vacuum decay using initial field fluctuations, we follow the prescription of Refs.~\cite{Blanco-Pillado:2019xny, Wang:2019hjx}, which instead introduces fluctuations in the velocity of the field while keeping the field itself at the local metastable vacuum value.
 This choice is motivated by the fact that representing the fluctuations as those of a free quantum field is more robust in this case, while still yielding results consistent with the field-fluctuation approach.
-Specifically, the scalar field is initially homogeneous at $\phi = \phi_1$, while its velocity profile occasionally acquires, through vacuum fluctuations, a localized Gaussian form \beq \dot{\phi}(t=0, r) = A \exp\left(-\frac{r^2}{2 R^2}\right). \eeq For such a fluctuation to seed an expanding bubble, its width must exceed the critical expansion radius can be estimated as $R_c \approx R_0 = 2\sigma / \Delta V_{12}$, where the wall tension is \beq \sigma = \int_{\phi_{1}}^{\phi_{2}} \sqrt{ 2 \left[ V(\phi) - V{(\phi_2)} \right] } \, \mathrm{d}\phi . \eeq Additionally, the amplitude $A$ must be at least $\sqrt{2V_{b1}}$ or larger in order to overcome the first potential barrier $V_{b1}$ via classical evolution.
-To uniformly specify, the value of $A$ at $\dot{\phi}(t = 0, r = R)$ is defined as $A_0$ where it just equals $\sqrt{2 V_{b1}}$.
+Specifically, the scalar field is initially homogeneous at $\phi = \phi_1$, while its velocity profile occasionally acquires, through vacuum fluctuations, a localized Gaussian form \beq \dot{\phi}(t=0, r) = A \exp\left(-\frac{r^2}{2 R^2}\right), \eeq where $A$ denotes the amplitude of the initial velocity fluctuation, characterizing the strength of the perturbation, while $R$ represents its spatial width, determining the size of the affected region.
+For such a fluctuation to seed an expanding bubble, its width must exceed the (Lorentzian) critical expansion radius, which in the thin-wall limit can be estimated as $R_0 \equiv R_0^{12} \simeq 2\sigma^{12} / \Delta V_{12}$, where the wall tension is